Alex-AI-code/PRA3006/README.md

 The pages folder contains HTML files for each page of our website.
 The scripts folder contains 5 javascript programs, from which 3 are used for visualization (animated_barchart.js, better_pie_chart.js, CircleChart.js) while the other two (main.js and data.js) are used for making the query and processing + preparing the data respectively.
 The styles folder contains 6 different .css files.
-Each page has a different .css file (so 5 for each) and one .css file (style_general) that every page uses.
+Each page has a different .css file (so 5 for each) and one .css file (style_general) that every page uses (namely the header and the footer).

 ## General flow of the code